-- When storing your boat, keep it in a clean and dry place so that is not affected by major variations in temperature and other conditions. - You may store the boat: - Assembled and partly inflated with a cover so as to protect it from direct sunlight, dirt, dust and pollution. - For winterizing: - Clean and dry the boat, including seat cushions and any wooden components. - Completely drain all water from the hull and bilge compartment. - Disconnect and remove the battery. - $\circ\quad$ Grease all metal moving parts and connections, including steering. - o Properly close the fuel system to avoid any vapour leaks. - o If possible allow air to circulate within the boat, a breathable canvas cover will help.
+- When storing your boat, keep it in a clean and dry place so it is not affected by major temperature fluctuations and other conditions. - You may store the boat: - Assembled and partly inflated with a cover so as to protect it from direct sunlight, dirt, dust and pollution. - For winterizing: - Clean and dry the boat, including seat cushions and any wooden components. - Completely drain all water from the hull and bilge compartment. - Disconnect and remove the battery. - Grease all metal moving parts and connections, including steering. - Properly close the fuel system to avoid any vapour leaks. - o If possible allow air to circulate within the boat, a breathable canvas cover will help.